 The Content Claim Standard is used across the supply chain and serves as the chain of custody backbone to all of our standards.
 As such it is crucial that it stays relevant and inclusive of intricacies of all of our supply chains across the Organic Content Standard (OCS), The Recycled Claim Standard (RCS), the Global Recycled Standard (GRS), the Responsible Down Standard (RDS) as well as the Responsible Wool and the Responsible Mohair Standard (RWS/RMS).

 As part of this revision, we will be standardizing the structure and format of the CCS to bring consistency across all our standards.

-Textile Exchange will research the issues submitted during the Open Feedback Period and, in collaboration with the International Working Group, will be creating a Draft CCS 3.0 that will also be released for public comment at a later time.
+Textile Exchange will research the issues submitted during the Public Comment Feedback Period on the Draft CCS 3.0, and, in collaboration with the International Working Group, will be creating a final CCS 3.0.
 Textile Exchange’s Integrity Team, in close collaboration with the International Working Group, will have the authority to approve the final version of the Standard.

 The public comment period for the Draft CCS 3.0 has closed.